 The problems I raised with ballet can be found in other dance forms.
 As someone who has helped repair positive relationships with dance (I still kick myself over the students I couldn’t help), I believe that any parent who knows their child, will know if Ballet or Creative Movement is the right place to start.
 At Choreography by Rae® our Creative Movement kids dance class ages 4-6 uses dance technique from a multiple styles including Ballet, Jazz, Modern, Latin dance, and Hip Hop.
 Locomotor skills are developed as kids have fun skipping, jumping, and spinning their way through this introductory dance class.
 Sensory motor skills are expanded as students don’t just learn to follow dance instructions but contribute their own creative ideas to creating dance experiences.
 Creativity and Imagination are blended with proper dance technique and dance terminology in these weekly classes.These high energy classes focus on building a strong dance foundation, empowering young children to make their own decisions about whether a more structured ballet class is suitable for them or a more high energy jazz class.
 Boys and Girls both thrive in Creative Movement.

 Like this post?
 Vehemently disagree?
-Let me know on Facebook.
+Let me know in the comments below.
 Like this blog post?
 Check out this thoughtful and scientific article from The Atlantic: Why Young Kids Learn Through Movement